 So many people cultivate personal relationships with these local businesses and the people who run them.
 As they begin to make regular visits to the stores, everyone begins to learn about each other’s lives.
 This creates an affinity for that person and the business associated with them.
 It becomes more of a personal visit rather than purely business-related.
 This relationship building aspect is so important to our local economy!
 I fear that sometimes we tend to forget about this aspect of doing business.

-I wrote this mainly to remind everyone of how important having face-to-face interaction is in business.
+I wrote this mainly to remind everyone of how important having face-to-face *EDIT* (wearing your masks, of course) interaction is in business.
 Don’t take the easy route and order everything from your couch.
 Get out there and talk to people!
 You will be happy to make those connections with those in your community, I promise that you won’t regret it.

 *Pictured above: the crew at Eureka Brake & Automotive, my family’s business in Eureka, CA